uwe-app/app/example/draft/site/draft-book/src/chapter_1.md

 This is some text for the chapter, it should be red because it uses a style we changed in the custom theme.

-This is an update with some emore text.
+This is an update with some more text and a correction.